 In 2013, the Company acquired a 100% interest in 17 claims known as the Silver Dollar Property, located in the Revelstoke Mining District, British Columbia.
-Currently, this property is comprised of 27 mineral tenures totaling approximately 3,304 hectares.

-On May 11, 2016, the Company entered into the Silver Dollar Property Option Agreement (the "Option Agreement") with Explorex Resources Inc. ("Explorex").
+On May 11, 2016, the Company entered into the Silver Dollar Property Option Agreement (the "Option Agreement") with Explorex Resources Inc. ("Explorex") (now Origen Resources Inc.).
 The Option Agreement was amended on November 8, 2016 and again on April 11, 2017.
 Pursuant to the Option Agreement, as amended, the Company granted to Explorex the sole and exclusive right and option to acquire an undivided 100% interest in and to the Silver Dollar Property subject to a 1% NSR royalty.
-Explorex can exercise the option by completing the following cash payments, share issuances and exploration work commitments:
+Explorex exercised the option by paying \$20,000 in cash, issuing 1,100,000 common shares of Explorex to the Company and incurring \$100,000 in exploration expenditures.